shyampurk/atc-chat/README.md

 Step 1 - Clone this repository

-Step 2 - Open [index.js](app/index.js) edit line 15 & 16 to replace the PubNub publish and subscribe keys with the ones that you used for provisioning the BLOCK.
+Step 2 - Open [index.js](app/index.js) and edit line 15 & 16 to replace the PubNub publish and subscribe keys with the ones that you used for provisioning the BLOCK.

 Step 3 - Open [index.html](app/index.html) in multiple web browsers and login with any user name and ATC location.